The State of Global Politics

 But can a global political system really be designed or will it simply evolve?

-Before we can consider the wider implications of this question, we possible need to review the starting point of this evolution, which it is assumed would be predicated on the political and economic differences of the worlds current super states, e.g. American, China, European Union and Russia.
+Before we can consider the wider implications of this question, we possibly need to review the starting point of this evolution, which it is assumed would be predicated on the political and economic differences of the worlds current super states, e.g. America, China, European Union and Russia.
 However, this aspect will be taken up in the next discussion.